leucos/ansible-tuto/README.md

 Ansible tutorial
 ================

-This tutorial presents ansible step-by-step.
-You'll need to have a (virtual or physical) machine to act as an ansible node.
-A vagrant environment is provided for going through this tutorial.
+This tutorial presents Ansible step-by-step.
+You'll need to have a (virtual or physical) machine to act as an Ansible node.
+A Vagrant environment is provided for going through this tutorial.

-Ansible is a configuration management software that let's you control and configure nodes from  another machine.
-What makes it different from other management software is that ansible  uses (potentially existing) SSH infrastructure, while others (chef, puppet, ...) need a specific PKI infrastructure to be set-up.
+Ansible is a configuration management software that lets you control and configure nodes from  another machine.
+What makes it different from other management software is that Ansible  uses (potentially existing) SSH infrastructure, while others (Chef, Puppet, ...) need a specific PKI infrastructure to be set up.

 Ansible also emphasises push mode, where configuration is pushed from a master machine (a master machine is only a machine where you can SSH to nodes from) to